Haute cuisine: Early history

 Haute cuisine represents the cooking and eating of carefully prepared food from regular and premium ingredients, prepared by specialized chefs, and commissioned by those with the financial wherewithal to do so.
 It has had a long evolution through the monarchy and the bourgeoisie and their ability to explore and afford prepared dishes with exotic and varied flavors and looking like architectural wonders.
 Haute cuisine distinguished itself from regular French cuisine by what was cooked and served, by obtaining premium ingredients such as fruit out of season, and by using ingredients not typically found in France.

 Trained kitchen staff was essential to the birth of haute cuisine in France, which was organized at the turn of the 20th century by August Escoffier into the brigade de cuisine.
 The extravagant presentations and complex techniques that came from these kitchens required ingredients, time, equipment, and therefore money.
 For this reason, early haute cuisine was accessible to a small demographic of rich and powerful individuals.
 Not only were professional chefs responsible for building and shaping haute cuisine, but their role in the cuisine was what differentiated it from regular French cuisine.

-Haute cuisine is influenced by French cuisine with elaborate preparations and presentations that serves small, multiple courses prepared by a hierarchical kitchen staff, historically at the grand restaurants and hotels of Europe.
+Haute cuisine is influenced by French cuisine with elaborate preparations and presentations that serve small, multiple courses prepared by a hierarchical kitchen staff, historically at the grand restaurants and hotels of Europe.
 The cuisine was very rich and opulent, with decadent sauces made out of butter, cream, and flour, the basis for many typical French sauces still in use today.
 The 17th-century chef and writer La Varenne (1615–1678) marked a change from cookery as known in the Middle Ages, to somewhat lighter dishes, and more modest presentations.
 Subsequently, Antonin Carême (1784–1833) also published works on cooking, and he simplified and codified an earlier and even more complex cuisine.
 Nineteenth-century French haute cuisine interacted with the development of fine dining in Britain.
-French master chef, Jassintour Rozea (1721-1783) wrote several culinary books on haute cuisine (The Gift of Comus, 1752, and The Compleat Cook, Market Woman & Dairy Maid, 1756 - Library of Congress, USA) was also master chef to Charles Seymour, 6th.
+French master chef, Jassinton Rozea (1721-1783) wrote several culinary books on haute cuisine (The Gift of Comus, 1752, and The Compleat Cook, Market Woman & Dairy Maid, 1756 - Library of Congress, USA) was also master chef to Charles Seymour, 6th.
 Duke of Somerset and had subsequent positions at the stately homes of the Duke of Montrose, the Duke of Roxburgh, the Lords Hervey & Edgecombe, and later John Hope, Earl of Hopetoun House, Edinburgh.
-Jassintour was renowned both in London & Edinburgh for his glorious banquets attended by European aristocrats in the expected French tradition.
+Jassinton was renowned both in London & Edinburgh for his glorious banquets attended by European aristocrats in the expected French tradition.

 Contrary to popular belief, Catherine de' Medici did not introduce Italian food to the French court to create haute cuisine.